NightLight-code/YandexTranslateCustomAPI/README.md

 ## DOCS:

-1. Download api files o your computer
+1. Download api files to your computer

 2. import api, call api.translate function with arguments